 Make in advance

 The flavours in any curry improve with standing, and this dish is no exception.
-Just make the curry, allow it to cool, and then store it in a covered container in the refrigerator for up to 3 days.
+Make the curry, allow it to cool, and then store it in a covered container in the refrigerator for up to 3 days.

-Re-heat in a saucepan or in the microwave until piping hot.
+Re-heat in a saucepan or the microwave until piping hot.

-If you enjoyed this curry and rice recipe, you may like to try some of my other curry recipes.
+If you enjoyed this curry and rice recipe, you might like to try some of my other curry recipes.

 Beef curry and rice